odoo/documentation/accounting/others/taxes/cash_basis_taxes.rst

 +--------------------------+----------------------------+

 .. tip::
-    The two journal items created in the Income Account are neutral but they are needed to insure correct tax reports in Odoo.
+    The last two journal items are neutral but they are needed to insure correct tax reports in Odoo with accurate base tax amounts.
+    We advise to use a default revenue account.
+    The balance of this account will then always be at zero.